idklevi/BRAIN-TUMOR-DETECTION-END-2-END/README.md

 # 🧠 Brain Tumor Detection — End to End

-> A deep learning project that classifies brain tumors from MRI scans into three types using a fine-tuned ResNet50 model.
+> A deep learning web application that classifies brain tumors from MRI scans into three types using a fine-tuned ResNet50 model.
-> Built as a complete pipeline — from raw dataset preprocessing to a working Flask web app.
+> Covers the complete pipeline — from raw dataset preprocessing to a deployed Flask app.

 </div>